logicly-au/pmhc-mds-spec/doc/introduction.rst

 Introduction
 ============

-Version 5.0 rebrands The Way Back to Universal Aftercare and includes it as part of the default specification instead of an extension.
+Version 5.0 rebrands The Way Back to Universal Aftercare and includes Universal Aftercare as part of the default specification.
 Version 5.0 also completes the rebranding of AMHC/HeadtoHealth to Medicare Mental Health Centre (MMHC) by retiring the AMHC Program Type and renaming the Head to Health Program Type to Head To Health Clinic.

+In order to support Universal Aftercare a '9: Universal Aftercare' response has been added to the :ref:`dfn-program_type` field on both the Intake and Episode tables.

-The new version 5 specification comprises 7 entirely new tables for Universal Aftercare.
+In addition, seven entirely new tables have been added specifically for Universal Aftercare.
-These tables only need to be submitted where Episodes using the new '8: Universal Aftercare' Program Type are included.
+These tables only need to be submitted where Episodes using the new '9: Universal Aftercare' Program Type are included.

 The new tables are :ref:`ua-episode-data-elements`, :ref:`ua-recommendation-out-data-elements`,